Do your ears a favor and get the best wireless PS4 headset possible

 - 15-hour battery life

-When it comes to wireless headsets, you can't beat the price of the Turtle Beach Stealth 600.
-And it's a brand name that you can trust where headsets are concerned.

-Best Premium: Astro A50
+Best premium: Astro A50

 The Astro A50 provides crystal-clear Dolby 7.1 surround sound over a 5GHz wireless connection.
 It's hard to beat that when you're looking for the best audio experience possible.
-It even comes with its own charging station so you can easily display it on your desk.
+It even comes with its own charging station, so you can easily display it on your desk.

-Those looking for comfort will find it more than adequate in that regard with breathable fabric ear cups.
-A mod kit is available to purchase separately that allows you to swap out its parts for a synthetic leather headband and ear cups, improving its noise-canceling abilities.
-The downside to all of this is that no matter what you swap out the parts with, the Astro A50 still tends to be bulky and gaudy.
+Those looking for comfort will find it more than adequate with breathable fabric ear cups.
+A mod kit is available for separate purchase that allows you to swap out its parts for a synthetic leather headband and ear cups, improving noise-canceling abilities.
+The downside to all of this is that no matter what you swap out the parts with, the Astro A50 still tends to be bulky and flashy.

 This beast is easily the best premium headset you can get for PlayStation 4, and it comes at a steep price because of that.
-You're going to be looking at spending $300 on the Astro A50.
-It packs some premium features to warrant the expensive price tag.
+Unfortunately, you're going to be looking at spending a good chunk of change on the Astro A50.
+However, it packs some premium features to warrant the expensive price tag.

 Pros: